Assistant Professor of Accountancy

 Bachelor of Science, Accounting, Loyola Marymount University, 2008

 Bachelor of Arts, Art History, Loyola Marymount University, 2008

-Positions HeldAssistant Professor of Accountancy, University of Illinois at Urbana-Champaign, 2017
+Positions HeldAssistant Professor of Accountancy, University of Illinois at Urbana-Champaign, 2017 to present

 Teaching and Research Interests